 Finnlines' main operating area connects trade partners around the Baltic Sea.
-Based on the OECD Eurostat, the change of Gross Domestic Product in EU area increased by 3.9% during the third quarter of 2021 in comparison with the same period in 2020.
-Compared with the second quarter of 2021, the reported GDP in Germany increased by 1.8% in the third quarter of 2021, while in Sweden the corresponding increase was also 1.8%.
-In Finland GDP increased in the third quarter by 0.9% compared with the previous quarter.
-(Eurostat 2021.)
+Based on the OECD Eurostat, the Gross Domestic Product in EU area increased by 2.5 per cent during the third quarter of 2022 in comparison with the same period in 2021.
+Compared with the second quarter of 2022, the reported GDP in Germany increased by 0.4 per cent in the third quarter of 2022, while in Sweden the increase was 0.6 per cent.
+In Finland, GDP declined in the third quarter by 0.2 per cent compared with the previous quarter.
+However, the Russian conflict with Ukraine may deteriorate future economical development in the EU area depending on the duration and extent of the confrontation.

-Based on the statistics by Statistics Finland for January- December, the Finnish seaborne imports carried in container, lorry and trailer units (measured in tons) increased by 5% and exports increased by 3%.
-During the same period private and commercial passenger traffic between Finland and Sweden increased by 15%, between Finland and Germany by 15%.
-(Statistics Finland).
+Based on the January-December statistics by Traficom, the Finnish seaborne imports carried in container, lorry and trailer units (measured in tons) increased by 2 per cent and exports decreased by 3 per cent.
+According to Statistics Finland, private and commercial passenger traffic between Finland and Sweden increased by 112 per cent, between Finland and Germany the traffic increased by 47 per cent during January-December.